refriedchicken/bowlero/stories/KOANI-300.md

 > The Bowlero::Frame class is now available in lib/bowlero/frame.rb and should be used to represent each frame in the game.
 Refactor the CLI game loop to use Frame objects for each frame instead of hashes.
 Once refactored, implement standard bowling scoring logic using the data in each Frame object, including strike and spare bonuses.
 After scoring is implemented, update the game summary to show the running and final scores for the player.
 See the Frame class for available fields and use them to track all necessary frame and scoring data.

 - [x] Refactor the CLI game loop to use Frame objects for each frame
-- [ ] Implement standard bowling scoring logic using Frame data (including strike and spare bonuses)
+- [x] Implement standard bowling scoring logic using Frame data (including strike and spare bonuses)
-- [ ] Update the game summary to show running and final scores for the player
+- [x] Update the game summary to show running and final scores for the player
+- [x] Render ASCII bowling scorecard (ASCII only for alignment; emojis in play-by-play)
+- [ ] Add confirmation prompt for mid-game exit
+- [ ] Implement error handling and logging
+- [ ] Add series mode (option for 3 games)

 ## Technical Details & Decisions